The Informed Investor

 Maya Barnes, CFA, CIMA®, AIF®, Investment Consultant with ICC, recommends learning when it is appropriate to rebalance your investments.
 “This is especially true if you’re nearing retirement.”
-In some cases the recent market volatility may have disrupted the positive benefits of a portfolio’s diversification.
+In some cases, the recent market volatility may have disrupted the positive benefits of a portfolio’s diversification.

 What is rebalancing?
 It’s simply the process of realigning your investments to the amount of risk you should be taking.
 You probably started with your assets allocated into investments based on an “ideal” allocation.
 However, as time passes, some of the assets will likely increase in value, while others may decline.
 If you don’t make periodic adjustments, your allocations may end up quite different from the original target.
-And that may mean you’re presently taking more risk than you think you are.
+And that may mean you’re presently taking more risks than you think you are.

-At the Investment Counsel Company our process includes periodic rebalancing based on our clients’ individually tailored Investment Policy Statements.
+At the Investment Counsel Company, our process includes periodic rebalancing based on our clients’ individually tailored Investment Policy Statements.
 Your financial advisor should take care of this for you.

 If you manage your own investments, learn how to rebalance properly and make sure you do it on a timely basis.
 Equally important, is to make sure you’re allocating your investments appropriately in the first place.

 Tip #4: Don’t Automatically File for Social Security at Age 62